Table of Contents

 Background and Origins of the Cannabis Sativa

-The first species of cannabis to have been discovered by early civilizations was the cannabis sativa.
-This was later separated into two main components: the sativa and sativa L. varieties, the latter which refers to the Industrial Hemp marijuana plant.
-Centuries ago, people found out that the cannabis Sativa plant as indigenous to places across Central and Southern Asia as well as the Indian subcontinent.
+The first species of cannabis to have been discovered by early civilizations was the cannabis Sativa.
+This was later separated into two main components: the Sativa and Sativa L. varieties, the latter which refers to the Industrial Hemp marijuana plant.
+Centuries ago, people found out that the cannabis Sativa plant was indigenous to places across Central and Southern Asia as well as the Indian subcontinent.
 It was prominently indigenous to the mountainous regions of China during the Neolithic period, where it naturally grew under the hot and sunny days.
 Other places where it was extensively used were Japan, India, Iran, Korea, Pakistan, and Sri Lanka among others.

 People were quick to make use of the cannabis Sativa plant for a number of reasons.
 Ever since civilizations started cultivating this plant, it was constantly used as a source of food and fibers.
 Tribes usually harvested the seeds of both these varieties of plants in order to reap the nutrition and minerals from it.
 Whether it was boiled into various beverages or mixed into their meals, they found various ways to consume cannabis.
 Also, hemp was used mainly for its industrial and commercial value.
 The strong and rich fibers of the hemp variety of cannabis Sativa were used to weave and produce various tools such as ropes, clothes, fishing nets, sacks, fabrics, and many other things.

 Of course, one other use of cannabis Sativa during the early years was for medicinal purposes.
 Early shamans believed that due to the psychoactive effects that came with smoking it, deities and gods resided inside the plant, giving it the ability to transport them into another dimension.
 As such, Sativas were often used during healings and ceremonies in order to treat various health conditions experienced by local villagers.